Cucurbits, Leaf Spots

 For more information on this disease, please see our main Cucurbits, Alternaria Leaf Spot article.

 Alternaria leaf spot affects all cucurbit crops but is most common on cantaloupe.
 The disease is caused by the fungus Alternaria cucumerina which, like other Alternaria species, can cause a characteristic target-like spot.
 Usually, leaf spots start out as small tan flecks that enlarge and merge together.
 These larger spots (up to a half inch) may exhibit the concentric rings common of Alternaria fungi.
 This disease usually occurs in mid-season and can reduce late-season fruit production.
 Fruit lesions may also occur–they appear as zonate, sunken lesions with dark, olive-green, felt-like sporulation present.
+Spores are spread from plant to plant via splashing rain or overhead irrigation, as well as by insects, workers, and equipment moving through the field.
 The fungus survives on crop residue in the soil as long as it is present.
 A two year rotation away from cucurbit hosts is usually sufficient.

 Septoria Leaf Spot (Septoria cucurbitacearum)

 Septoria leaf spot is less common, occurring in cool summers or late fall.
 The disease is caused by the fungus Septoria cucurbitacearum which creates small, almost white round spots on leaves and superficial raised tan bumps on fruit.
 The fungus survives on crop residue in the soil which persists one to two years.
-Spores are spread from plant to plant via splashing rain or overhead irrigation.
+Spores are spread from plant to plant via splashing rain or overhead irrigation, as well as by insects, workers, and equipment moving through the field.

 Scab (Cladosporium cucumerinum)